MENU

 But isn't the fat in coconut oil supposed to be healthy?

 Before answering this question, let's review some facts about fat.
 Fats are made of chains of carbon molecules of varying lengths.
 Fats with a chain length of 6 to 12 carbons are called medium-chain triglycerides (MCTs).
 Fats with chain lengths of 14 carbons or more are called long-chain triglycerides (LCTs).
 MCTs are digested, absorbed, and handled by the body differently than LCTs.
-The proposed benefits of coconut oil are often attributed to the amount of MCTs, which is about 64% of the total fat in coconut oil.
+The proposed benefits of coconut oil are often attributed to the amount of MCTs, about 64% of the total fat in coconut oil.

-Studies suggest favorable outcomes when using MCT oil to treat certain conditions and promote weight loss, despite its high content of saturated fat (St-Onge and Jones 2002; Lei et al. 2004; Stubbs and Harbron 1996).
+Studies suggest favorable outcomes when using MCT oil to treat certain conditions and promote weight loss despite its high content of saturated fat (St-Onge and Jones 2002; Lei et al. 2004; Stubbs and Harbron 1996).
 However, the fatty acid profile of coconut oil is different than the MCT oil used in these studies.
 The majority of MCTs in coconut oil come from lauric acid.
 Even though it is classified as an MCT, lauric acid acts more like an LCT than an MCT, and thus does not have the same effect as shorter MCTs (Denk and Grundy 1992).
-Because lauric acid behaves like an LCT, it can lead to increases in LDL cholesterol, similar to the results seen with eating other types of saturated fats (Cox et al. 1994).
+Because lauric acid behaves like an LCT, it can increase LDL cholesterol, similar to the results seen with eating other types of saturated fats (Cox et al. 1994).

 High blood levels of total and LDL (bad) cholesterol are risk factors for heart disease.
 A recent review of studies that compared the effects of coconut oil consumption to other vegetable oils (e.g., safflower oil, corn oil, virgin olive oil, canola oil) found that coconut oil consumption significantly increased LDL cholesterol by more than 10 mg/dL and HDL (good) cholesterol by 4.00 mg/dL compared to the other oils (Neelakantan et al. 2020).
-A different review of studies that evaluated the effects of coconut oil consumption showed that coconut oil significantly raised LDL cholesterol compared to other vegetable oils, but lowered it compared to animal fats; however, it also significantly increased HDL compared to both vegetable oil and animal fat (Teng et al. 2019).
+A different review of studies that evaluated the effects of coconut oil consumption showed that coconut oil significantly raised LDL cholesterol compared to other vegetable oils but lowered it compared to animal fats; however, it also significantly increased HDL compared to both vegetable oil and animal fat (Teng et al. 2019).
 Furthermore, studies looking at dietary patterns and health outcomes among populations in the South Pacific, where coconut is primarily consumed in forms such as coconut flesh and fresh coconut cream, have suggested that eating coconut does not have an adverse effect on heart health.
-This does not mean you should give coconut oil the green light, because there are some important issues to consider.
-First, these South Pacific populations tend to eat coconut flesh or squeezed coconut cream, not coconut oil.
+This does not mean you should give coconut oil the green light because there are some important issues to consider.
+First, these South Pacific populations eat coconut flesh or squeezed coconut cream, not coconut oil.
 Furthermore, the traditional diet consumed by South Pacific populations is characterized by a very low intake of sugar and processed foods, with most of their calories coming from fish, fresh fruits and vegetables, and fiber-rich foods, a dietary pattern that is more in line with what is recommended for heart health and quite different from the typical Western diet (Stanhope, Sampson, and Prior 1981; Eyres et al. 2016).
-Consequently, these findings cannot be directly attributed to eating coconut but may instead be the result of their total dietary pattern and lifestyle.
+Consequently, these findings cannot be directly attributed to eating coconut but may instead result from their total dietary pattern and lifestyle.

-There are very few human studies on coconut oil and heart disease risk factors, but the evidence available does not support the use of coconut oil to reduce heart disease risk (Eyres et al. 2016).
+There are very few human studies on coconut oil and heart disease risk factors, but the evidence does not support using coconut oil to reduce heart disease risk (Eyres et al. 2016).
 Coconut oil consumption did not improve blood glucose, inflammation, and adiposity as compared to other vegetable oils.
-Based on a review of the research, the National Lipid Association suggests that if coconut oil is to be used as part of the daily eating plan, it should be consumed in limited amounts that fit within the recommendations for saturated fat intake mentioned previously (Jaxobson et al. 2015).
+Based on a review of the research, the National Lipid Association suggests that if coconut oil is to be used as part of the daily eating plan, it should be consumed in limited amounts that fit within the recommended saturated fat intake mentioned previously (Jaxobson et al. 2015).
 A good place to look for guidance on what makes up a healthy diet is the 2015 Dietary Guidelines for Americans (Office of Disease Prevention and Health Promotion 2015).
 Recommended eating patterns that promote a healthy intake include the US Healthy Eating Pattern, the Healthy Mediterranean Style Eating Pattern, and the Healthy Vegetarian Style Eating Pattern.

 Click on the links below to view the different eating patterns: